Cornell-Tech-PAML-Course-2023/homework2/README.md

 Your goal is to build on the system you developed from homework 1 and additional options to explore datasets.

-## Task 1

-Import or restore a dataset and display it in a table.
+## Task 1: Import or restore a dataset and display it

 Your goal is to create two columns 1) upload a dataset from a file on your and 2) upload a dataset from a cloud source (specifically for HW2).
 Then, store the dataset in streamlit session state for later use.
 This task is repeated for all pages on the web application except Pages A_Explore Dataset and D_Deploy App.
 On Pages B - D, make sure to restore the dataset from st.session_state to avoid importing multiple times.
 Feel free to reuse code from HW1.

-<b>Task 2</b>: Generate and show visualizations of features in the dataset.
-Display at most two features from the dataset in a scatterplot, boxplot, line plot, and histogram, depending on the plot.
-Once a plot has been selected, the visualization should update with the appropriate figure.
-Use the user_input_features function to collect filters for each figure and update the plot accordingly.
-Feel free to reuse code from HW1.
+## Task 2: Generate and show visualizations of features in the dataset

+Generate and show visualizations of features in the dataset using a sidebar as done in HW1 (re-use code).

-<b>Task 3</b> (Checkpoint 1): Show feature correlations.
+## Task 3 (Checkpoint 1): Show feature correlations

 Write a function compute_correlation() that computes the correlation between two features specified by a user.
 Recall: Correlation is a quantitative measure of how much two variables/features are correlated ranging from -1 (negatively correlated) to 1 (positively correlated).
 Feel free to reuse code from HW1.
 In addition, include summary statements for each pair of features stating the magnitude and direction of correlation.
 For example, ‘Features median_house_age and median_housing_price are highly positively correlated.’
 See the HW2 code for inputs and outputs.

 # Preprocess and Prepare Data for Regression (8 points)

 Your goal is to build on the system you developed from HW1 and additional options to preprocess data.

-<b>Task 4 (Checkpoint 2)</b>: Summarize missing or invalid data.
+## Task 4 (Checkpoint 2): Summarize missing or invalid data

 Use Pandas function isna() to find the missing values in the dataset.
 Write a function called summarize_missing_data() that computes four statistics:

 * Number of categories with missing values.
 * Average number of missing values per category.